 - Has demonstrated the ability or completed a senior level (Grade 11 or 12) OSSD course at the college level and

-- Available to attend in-person classes at the Fanshawe Oxford St campus
+- Available to attend in-person classes at the Fanshawe Oxford St Campus

 Courses

 Students in the Adult Dual Credit program will have the opportunity to achieve 2 OSSD elective credits by taking two college courses.
-Each student will select one first-year college course to take starting in September 2025.
+Each student will select one first-year college course to take starting in January 2026.
 All these first-year courses are General Elective credits which can be applied to any diploma program.

-| BUSI 1082 – College Orientation and Success (Monday 4:00 – 6:00 PM, Oxford St. Campus) |
+| WRIT-1030 – Reason & Writing 1 (Monday 4:00 – 6:00 PM, Oxford St. Campus) |

 |